An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Photoshop

-We had an online Zoom showcase of the class where everyone presented their idea to the the Director of Museum of Indiana University.
-Our project was chosen among 10 other projects to be collaborated with Museum curators to implement our idea in the Museum.
+We had an online Zoom showcase of the class where everyone presented their idea to the Director of Museum of Indiana University.
+Our project was chosen among 10 other projects to be collaborated with Museum curators to implement our idea in 2022.

-The audience enjoyed the jewelry try-on feature and were more engaged with the artifacts, increasing their curiosity to know more about the artifact.
+The audience enjoyed the jewelry try-on feature and was more engaged with the artifacts, increasing their curiosity to learn more about the artifact.

 The audience found it difficult to look closely at the Jewelry exhibits, not able to experience its detailed designs adequately.